 Meow: A smooth transportation

-The cat should be transported in a suitable carrier, smaller animals too and the dog must also be kept in accordance with the load securing regulations.
-In this case crates or dog seat belts are advised.
+All animals should be transported in a suitable carrier: as well as the transport of your fishes.
 It is important that there is no risk to all passengers during transport.
 It can happen that you suddenly have to use the brakes.

 To keep the stress for your four-legged friends as low as possible, make sure that they are surrounded by familiar things like favorite toys and blankets.
 A familiar food bowl with their regular food and a few extra treats also have a calming effect.
 For small animals it is best to cover the cage with a towel.
 The darkness automatically relaxes them and protects them from light and noise.